 In 1984 he gathered his poetry into his first book, Cash Action: The Great American Game.

-In 1987, he begins studying The Mayan Factor: Path Beyond Technology by the-late-DR. JOSÉ ARGÙELLES.
+In 1987, he begins studying The Mayan Factor: Path Beyond Technology by the-late DR. JOSÉ ARGÙELLES.

 Blue Mounds State Park, Luverne, Minnesota

 In 1991, Willard van de Bogart, a close friend of the-late DR. JOSÉ ARGÙELLES, tells Richard that José confided in him, saying, "José said to me, that, of all the people he knew, besides his wife Lloydine, that you have the best understanding of his Mayan calendar research'."
-Willard presented to Richard one of the first pre-production DREAMSPEL kits, along with a hand-written note from José with the words, "Keep up the good work."
+Willard presented to Richard one of the first pre-production DREAMSPEL game kits, along with a hand-written note from José with the words, "Keep up the good work."

 "While in prayer at Sedona's main vortex and Native American sacred ceremonial site in Long Canyon called Rachel's Knoll, I have two miraculous events of bliss, peace, and grace:

-I am sitting on a high rock-ledge perched dangerously above the Long Canyon valley at sunset, when a total silence and-peace quiets the entire valley around me.
+I am sitting on a high rock ledge perched dangerously above the Long Canyon valley at sunset, when a total silence and peace quiets the entire valley around me.
 All I can hear is the ringing in my ears, the sounds of my own body.

 Suddenly I notice far-off in the valley below bushes moving from a strong gust of wind that then flows towards me.
-The wind rises-up the knoll to blow right thru me, deep into my heart and soul, extemely powerful spiritual energies, leaving me in a state of perfect peace, divine love and grace.
+The wind rises-up the knoll to blow right thru me, deep into my heart and soul, extremely powerful spiritual energies, leaving me in a state of perfect peace, divine love and grace.

 After a minute the birds begin to sing again and bugs reappear, as I sit there dazed in bliss.